February 12-March 7, 2025

 This is a complete description of the play, so it is full of spoilers.

-At this train stop, a “Super Cool Guy” sits next to ReRe and begins to flirt with her.
+At this train stop, a “Super Cool Guy” sits next to Adrienne and begins to flirt with her.
 Milo quickly interrupts the moment by showing the guy a drawing of him being eaten by a Hippo, and the super cool guy leaves.
-ReRe sings about how much Milo annoys her and how hard it is to be in charge of him sometimes.
-While they chase each other around the train car, it makes another stop, and a boy the same age as Milo gets on.
+Adrienne sings about how much Milo annoys her and how hard it is to be in charge of him sometimes.

-The dance party is interrupted as we shift back to reality, going into a scary tunnel of the subway system.
+As we shift back to reality, the pair is going into a scary tunnel of the subway system.
 The subway stops momentarily and Milo remembers the things his mom taught him when things get scary: to focus on other things like his super cool hat and wait for the moment to pass.
-Milo sees the boy from before, Kevin, and envisions his life as a King with a horse-drawn carriage, castle, and servants.
-King Kevin’s pet crocodile Kyle has a toothache, before Superwoman can help, one of the king’s servants pulls his tooth.
-Milo is pulled back to reality and reflects on his own life, how he sees himself, and how others see him.
+Milo sees a boy his age, Kevin, that looks super cool and important, and envisions his life as a King with a horse-drawn carriage, castle, and servants.
+Milo is pulled back to reality and reflects on his own life, how he sees himself, and how others might see him.

-Milo is so deep in thought that he and ReRe miss their next subway connection.
-In her frustration and stress, ReRe accidentally damages Milo’s drawing for their mom.
+Milo is so deep in thought that he and Adrienne miss their next subway connection.
+In her frustration and stress, Adrienne accidentally damages Milo’s drawing for their mom.
 Feelings hurt, Milo runs away into the crowded city streets.
-ReRe races through the city to find Milo, who is by himself in the train station.
-ReRe appears, apologizes to Milo, and they make up before getting on the next train.
-While discussing the drawing, Milo reveals that the Superwoman character is their mom, “Supermom.”
+Adrienne races through the city to find Milo, who is by himself in the train station.
+Adrienne appears, apologizes to Milo, and they make up before getting on the next train.
+While discussing the drawing, Milo reveals that the Superwoman character in his drawing is their mom, “Supermom.”

 The siblings finally get off the train at their destination, a visiting room at a prison.
 Milo sees Kevin, the same little boy he thought was a king, in the visiting room.
 Milo realizes that maybe the way people look on the outside is not always completely true and that everyone has unique stories.
 The different characters from before reveal their truths, Debbie Downer has allergies, the Breakdancer is a Broadway star, and Kevin is also visiting a parent in prison.

-Supermom, now just as their mom, greets her kids dressed in an orange jumpsuit.
+Their mom greets the kids.
 The family hugs each other and discusses their past week since seeing one another.
 Milo shows them the drawing he made.
 It is not of Supermom or any attacking creatures, but instead, the three of them eating ice cream on a Sunday afternoon.
 The family mimes eating ice cream cones, laughs, and then says goodbye.
 They promise to keep visiting until Mom is back home, and the siblings get back on the train home.

 Extend the Experience